 Carbon has held onto its reputation in all three areas for some time.
-It has a heavier swing weight, which few of my other rods can match.
-It handles dries with aplomb, and if you’re a trout angler, you can use it for bigger waters than the superfine glass.
+It has a heavier swing weight, which few of my other fly rods can match.
+It handles dries with aplomb, and if you’re a trout angler, you can use it for bigger waters than the Orvis Superfine Glass.

-This Orvis Superfine Carbon review will look at the rod from all angles to find out if it’s the right one for you!
+This Orvis Superfine Carbon fly rod review will look at the rod from all angles to find out if it’s the right one for you!
 In our reviews, we make sure we check out all the features in detail so you know what to expect before you buy.

 Features and Benefits

 When it comes to weight, the Superfine Carbon is a faster action rod that can manage tighter loops than glass.
-It’s as light as a feather and has an incredible modulus, so if fiberglass feels sluggish to you, the Orvis – Superfine Carbon might become your favorite new toy.
+It’s as light as a feather and has an incredible modulus, so if fiberglass feels sluggish to you, the Orvis Superfine Carbon fly rod might become your favorite new toy.

-When it comes to weight Orvis Superfine has six categories: One through three, then four through eight.
-1wt is perfect for catching small species, and the 7wt suits bass anglers.
+When it comes to weight, Orvis Superfine has six categories: One through three, then four through eight.
+1wt is perfect for catching small species, and the 7wt suits peacock bass anglers.

 The Superfine has a winding check, and its silver reel seat is a delight to behold.
-You can get it in a combo with comes with a hydros freshwater line, 50 yards of Dacron backing, and a Battenkill I reel.
+You can get it in a combo which comes with a Hydros freshwater line, 50 yards of Dacron backing, and a Battenkill I reel.

-The Orvis Superfine Carbon is a perfect all-rounder for trout on quiet and windy days alike.
+The Orvis Superfine Carbon is a perfect all-rounder for trout fishing on quiet and windy days alike.
 Carbon offers more versatility for your casts than fiberglass can do.
 The Superfine Carbon can throw beyond 50 feet, but it loses some of its accuracy, even if you’re a better caster than I am.

 It’s also sensitive enough to act as a general-purpose rod, but a large striking fish could fracture it due to graphite’s notorious brittleness.
 That said, you don’t need to limit yourself by this review – Orvis Superfine Carbon has a generous guarantee, which will cover any breakage.

-Carbon fiber offers slow, classic action, with the 905 and 804 Superfines giving you a little extra weight and length to refine your needs.
-Both are heavier than average in terms of swing weight, and you’ll feel it in your muscles at the end of a long day.
+Carbon fiber offers slow, classic action, with the 905 and 804 Superfines giving you a little bit extra weight and length to refine your needs.
+Both are heavier than average in terms of casting and swing weight, and you’ll feel it in your muscles at the end of a long day.

-The extra work is well worth it because it handles dries exceptionally.
+The extra work is well worth it because it handles dry flies exceptionally.
 It bends beautifully along the lower third of the rod.

-One of the reasons Orvis reviews well is its generous 25-year guarantee.
+One of the reasons Orvis reviews well is its generous 25-year guarantee for its rods.
 If you damage or break your Superfine, the brand will replace it without asking any questions.

 Unlike rivals, Orvis doesn’t just cover manufacturing defects.
 You’ll be using the Orvis Superfine for a quarter of a decade, no matter how mean your fish are to your rod.

-Reviewers have celebrated it for its style, which is no surprise, but fiberglass fans have given it plenty of compliments, too.
-That’s quite an achievement given how popular glass has become of late.
+Reviewers have celebrated it for its style, which is no surprise, but fiberglass fans have given it plenty of compliments in their reviews, too.
+That’s quite an achievement given how popular glass fishing products have become of late.